Crime of Voyeurism in Singapore (Penalties and Defences)

 How will Offenders be Sentenced for Voyeurism?

-Since section 377BB of the Penal Code is still new, there is no reported decision at the time of writing that has explained how accused persons convicted of voyeurism will be sentenced.
+Since the enactment of section 377BB of the Penal Code, there is no reported decision at the time of writing that has explained how accused persons convicted of voyeurism will be sentenced.

-However, the decision of PP v Ang Zhu Ci Joshua, made prior to the enactment of section 377BB of the Penal Code, gives an idea of the aggravating and mitigating factors considered when sentencing the offender for the crime of voyeurism under section 509 of the Penal Code at that time.
+However, the decision of PP v Ang Zhu Ci Joshua, made prior to the enactment of section 377BB of the Penal Code, gives an idea of the aggravating and mitigating factors that may be considered when sentencing an offender for taking upskirt photos.

 The following are possible aggravating factors that could contribute towards the offender being given a stiffer sentence: